ccjameslai/MyLeetCode/README.md

 2. For loop the linked list until the step equals the value(index) of the middle.

 **check out the code** [here](https://github.com/ccjameslai/MyLeetCode/blob/master/code/MiddleoftheLinkedList.cpp)

+### **Crawler Log Folder (1598)**

+1. Increase one step if the string is neither "./" nor "../".

+2. Decrease one step if the string is "../".

+**check out the code** [here](https://github.com/ccjameslai/MyLeetCode/blob/master/code/CrawlerLogFolder.cpp)

+### **Maximum Profit of Operating a Centennial Wheel (1599)**

+1. Calculate profit and the number of people who are inlined and record the number of the rest of people for each loop in existed vector length.

+2. Add up the profit of the rest of people if they existed.

+**check out the code** [here](https://github.com/ccjameslai/MyLeetCode/blob/master/code/MaxProfitofWheel.cpp)